 No comments were received from the Department of Culture Heritage and the Gaeltacht regarding the development from an underwater archaeological perspective.

 RECOMMENDATION

 It is recommended that the Minister:

 refuses the granting of an Aquaculture Licence Cooley Oysters Limited, Muchgrange, Greenore, Co.
 Louth for a site in Carlingford Lough, Co.
-Louth having regard to the decision in relation to the Aquaculture Licence renewal application.
-The reasons for the decision are:
+Louth.
+The reasons for the recommendation are: